surniaulula/wpsso/readme.txt

 = 22.0.0-dev.2 =

-(2026/04/30) Adjusted the default meta tags and Schema markup cache expiration from 1 month to 1 week, and 1 hour if a caching plugin is detected.
+(2026/04/30) Changed the meta tags and Schema markup default cache expiration from 1 month to 1 week, and 1 hour if a caching plugin is detected.
 Added a new "Cache Plugin or Service is Active" option.

 = 21.13.3 =